 Child led potty training is as simple as it sounds.
 You follow your child’s cues to tell when they’re ready.
 This no pressure potty training method may just be the best parenting move you can make.

-Potty training can be as natural a learning process as walking, that is, if you create the right, positive environment.
-Here you’ll find tips on how to make toilet training as effortless as possible.
+Gentle potty training can be as natural a learning process as walking, if you create a positive environment.
+Here you’ll find tips on how to make toilet training as stress-free as possible.

 No Pressure Potty Training for the Win